OPPORTUNITIES AT MCCHR

 We are always on the lookout for talented individuals who are passionate about what they do.
 Find out more about available opportunities at MCCHR:

-The Malaysian Centre for Constitutionalism and Human Rights (MCCHR) a.k.a Pusat Rakyat LoyarBurok is a community-based organisation based in Kuala Lumpur.
-Established in March 2011, its mission is to promote and protect human rights in Malaysia in accordance with established international human rights standards and principles.
+The Malaysian Centre for Constitutionalism and Human Rights (MCCHR) is a community-based organization based in Kuala Lumpur.
+Established in March 2011, its mission is to promote and protect human rights in Malaysia.

-MCCHR is looking for a Project Assistant to assist in carrying out its activities.
+MCCHR is looking for a Project Officer to assist it in carrying out its activities.

-Duration : 1 year with the possibility of extension
+Duration: 1 year with the possibility of an extension

 SCOPE OF WORK